Edb83/penny-for-your-thoughts/README.md

 ## UX

-PFYT is aimed at people looking for greeting cards, specifically those who value supporting local endeavours rather than large, established corporations.
+The site is aimed at people looking for greeting cards, specifically those who value supporting local endeavours rather than large, established corporations.
 The site’s intended audience are people who value the personal touch and ability to communicate directly with the seller.

 The enterprise is humble but, as evidenced by the quality of the pictures, has a wealth of emotive images from the English countryside to share.